open-rmf/rmf-web/packages/reporting-server/README.md

 reporting-server-migration-test:latest
 ```

-Now you have a container with all the migrations and a Postgres database up and running inside the container.
+Now you have a container with all the migrations and a PostgreSQL database up and running inside the container.
 To test the migrations you can run the following command:

 ```bash
 docker exec -it reporting-server-migration-test ./migrate.sh